Need help finding a lender?

 - Funded 100+ deals at an average deal size of $1.8M

 Crowdfunder’s platform, however, comes at a price.
-While the company doesn’t charge a percentage fee off the amount you raise like most crowdfunding sites, you will have to pay at least $449/month to use Crowdfunder’s platform.
+While the company doesn’t charge a percentage fee of the amount you raise like most crowdfunding sites, you will have to pay at least $299/month to use Crowdfunder’s platform.
 It’s a barrier to entry that will likely scare off the less self-assured and the under-resourced.
-But in exchange for high monthly fees, Crowdfunder promises access to its network of elite accredited investors.
+But in exchange for these monthly fees, Crowdfunder promises access to its network of elite accredited investors.

 Let’s explore how Crowdfunder works.